Waldbröl Observatory is a training and research facility for astronomy groups at educational institutions.

 The laboratory consists of three identical observation stations.
 They are extensively equipped with instruments.
 These include eyepieces and filters, a digital colour camera for deep sky observations of beginners, a scientific CCD detector and a spectrograph for advanced students.
 The deployable shelters also serve as heated control rooms.
 The telescopes and their cameras can therefore be controlled both with the manual control unit and with the computer from the control room.
 In case of high demand, it is planned that the observatory will be accessible through a special booking system for all schools in the region.
 Astro groups in the school network and other teams can book astronomical observations via the course supervisors, so that a large number of pupils come into contact with astronomical questions.

 The auxiliary stations

 The school lab is complemented by two secondary stations, which are equipped with larger telescopes of 35cm and 40cm aperture under domes of 2.7m and 3.2m.
 They serve as a didactic bridge between the school lab and our large telescope.
 Like all other stations, both telescopes are fully equipped with cameras, spectrographs and various eyepieces and are also fully digitally controlled.

 The technique is standard at all professional observatories, is extremely accurate, and allows optimal use of scarce observing time (weather).
-The instrument is currently being assembled at Macquarie University in Sydney (Australia) and will then be installed at our facility.
-Commissioning is planned for 2023.
+The instrument was designed in cooperation with Macquarie University in Sydney in the area of research and promotion of young scientists and will be put into operation at our facility.
 This will allow us to use the central tool for non-contact astronomical analysis on a large scale and to apply and teach professional astronomical analysis methods at our facility.

 Our 70 square meter seminar room is our work, event and meeting place for astronomy working groups.
 It is equipped with a library, a modern media system and a kitchenette and thus offers space for public lectures and presentations.